zhaoxinf/zhaoxinf.github.io/Collaborator.md

 ======
 * Ziqiao Peng, PhD student of Renmin University of China, working on 3d faces driving.
 * Xukun Zhou, PhD student of Renmin University of China, working on whole body reconstruction.
-* Kaixing Yang, PhD student of Renmin University of China, working on video-music retrieval.
+* Kaixing Yang, PhD student of Renmin University of China, working on dance generation.
+* Tianbao Zhang, PhD student of Shanghai Jiaotong University, working on embodied AI.
+* Feiyuang Li, PhD student of  HKUST, working on Machine Learning System.
+* Shuo Wang, PhD student of Renmin University of China, working on SLAM.
+* Xudong Cai, PhD student of Renmin University of China, working on SLAM.
+* Xiaochen Lin, PhD student of Tsinghua University, working on  embodied AI.
+* Yuer Li,  PhD student of Tsinghua University, working on  avatar generation.
+* Huilin Zhou,  PhD student of University of Science and Technology of China, working on llm agent.
+* Yuhang Wang, PhD student of Fudan University, working on llm security.
+* Pengxiang Ding, PhD student of Zhejiang University, working on  working on  embodied AI.
-* Wenjiang Xu, PhD student of Institute of Automation，Chinese Academy of Sciences, working on LLM.
+* Jun Zhang,  PhD student of Chinese Academy of Sciences, working on llm agent.
+* Boyu, PhD student of University College London, working on 3d reconstruction.
+* Zhiling, PhD student of Jinan University, working on avatar security.
-* Yinsong Qu, PhD student of Institute of Beijing Institute of Technology, working on SLAM.
+* Zepen Yang, PhD student of Institute of Beijing Institute of Technology, working on SLAM.
+* Junhao Wu,  PhD student of Towson University, working on 3D reconstruction.
-* Jian Yang, Incoming PhD student of Beijing Institute of Technology, working on talking head.
+* Jian Yang, Incoming PhD student of Renmin University of China, working on talking head.
+* Chengwei Wu, Incoming PhD student of Renmin University of China, working on talking head.